dbraillon/loria/README.md

-## Loria

-Loria is an on premise, highly modulable, inteligent and very personal assistant.

 ### On premise

 Loria is hosted on your personal computer or server, it won't send any personal data to anyone.